Anjali-2215/UserStack/README.md

-# UserStack
+# UserStack: Interactive User Management with Tiles
-UserStack is a full-stack web application for creating, managing, and storing user data.
+**UserStack** is a full-stack web application for creating, managing, and storing user data.
 The application assigns unique IDs to each user and displays the data in an interactive tile-based format.
 Built with a modern tech stack for scalability, consistency, and performance.

 ## Features
 - Create, update, and delete users with ease.